 - No touch-to-share – Newer Android tablets like the Nexus 7 can easily share media by touching another device with NFC support.
 This allows you to share photos, videos, contacts, Web pages — as well as information between apps.
 You can see it in action here.

 - Nano-SIM makes it harder to use with other carriers – When you buy an iPad mini from Apple’s site with the cellular option, you will find that Apple forces you to pick a carrier.
 Other unlocked tablets don’t force you to do that.
 To use your iPad mini with most international carriers you will still need a SIM cutter because the iPad mini uses a nano-SIM.
-Most carriers use standard or micro-SIMs.
+Most Android tablets use standard or micro-SIMs.

 - Readability issues with magazines – The screen on the iPad mini is just too small to read magazines or comics because of the tiny, non-adjustable typefaces used.
 Text looks pinched, because it’s optimized for the iPad’s larger display.
 The Kindle Fire HD gets around this issue with its text view mode.